 In 2012, Barack Rosenshine published the Principles of Instruction: a set of 10 research-based principles of instruction, along with suggestions for classroom practice.
-The principles come from three sources: (a) research in cognitive science, (b) research on master teachers, and (c) research on cognitive supports.
+The principles come from three sources: (a) research in The study of the human mind, such as the processes of thought, memory, attention and perception More, (b) research on master teachers, and (c) research on cognitive supports.

 Principle 1: Begin a lesson with a short review of previous learning: Daily review can strengthen previous learning and can lead to fluent recall.

 Principle 2.
 Present new material in small steps with student practice after each step.
 Only present small amounts of new material at any time, and then assist students as they practice this material.